RihamJeeballah/virtual_patient_ent_project/cases/002_neck_lump.md

 # Neck Lump – “The Painless Swelling”

 ## Opening Stem
-A 55-year-old man reports a painless left-sided neck lump for 6 weeks.
+Ahmed is a man with 55-year-old  reports a painless left-sided neck lump for 6 weeks.

 ## History of Present Illness
 - **Onset/course:** Noticed incidentally while shaving; slowly enlarging.